benedictjohannes/mpd-config-switcher/README.md

 ## Running it automatically

-This is the easiest steps to have it run automatically on boot:
+These are the easiest steps to have it run automatically on boot:

-### 1. Download and configure the binary.
+### 1. Download and configure the binary

 You can copy-paste this block in your terminal: